-There will be 8 homework assignments, with a week available to complete each.
-Homeworks will be posted on Canvas and submissions will be due at 8am EST on Mondays.
+There will be 7 homework, with a week available to complete each.
+Homework will be posted on Canvas and submission will be due at 8am EST on Mondays.
 There will be no extensions.
-The homeworks are excellent practice for the exams.
+The homework are excellent practice for the exams.
 Homework will have a set of practice problems and one graded problem, clearly marked on each homework.
 We will release solutions for the practice problems.
 You may work with other people on the homework and you can look at any other references (including online).
-However, you need to write up your solutions from scratch as if you are in an exam without looking at the sources (this is how you will learn the material).
-You need to cite your sources and collaborators at the end of your solutions.
+However you need to write up your solution from scratch as if you are in an exam without looking at the sources (this is how you will learn the material).
+You need to cite your sources and collaborators at the top of your solutions.